Investing isn’t what it used to be—and that’s a good thing!

 This ETF aimed to replicate the performance of the S&P 500 Index, giving investors a low-cost way to invest in the broader US stock market.
 Its success was immediate, paving the way for the ETF market to expand into a wide array of asset classes.

 Over the next three decades, ETFs grew in popularity, with thousands of new ones created to cater to investors’ diverse needs.
-By 2024, ETFs had become a 13-trillion-dollar industry globally (as of Q2/2024), spanning sectors such as technology, energy, and healthcare, and extending to exotic sectors such as emerging markets and thematic investing.
+By 2024, ETFs had become a 13-trillion-dollar industry globally, spanning sectors such as technology, energy, and healthcare, and extending to exotic sectors such as emerging markets and thematic investing.

 The integration of cryptocurrencies into ETFs marks the latest evolution in this space.
 From Bitcoin Futures ETFs to the newly approved Bitcoin and Ether Spot ETFs, the ETF market is continuously innovating to meet investor demands.